Richard Wagner (judge)

-Early life
+Early life and education

-Wagner was born in Montreal, Quebec, the son of Gisèle (née Normandeau) and Claude Wagner, a former member of Parliament and senator.
-He studied at the Collège Jean-de-Brébeuf in Montreal before receiving a bachelor of social science in political science from the University of Ottawa in 1978.
-He received his Licentiate in Law (LL.L.) – a civil law equivalent of the Bachelor of Laws (LLB) or Juris Doctor (JD) – from the same institution in 1979.
+Wagner was born in Montreal, Quebec, to a French Canadian Catholic family as the son of Gisèle (née Normandeau) and Claude Wagner, a former member of Parliament and senator.
+He studied at the Collège Jean-de-Brébeuf in Montreal before receiving a bachelor of social science degree in political science from the University of Ottawa in 1978.
+He received his Licentiate in Law (LLL) – a Quebec Civil Law equivalent of the Bachelor of Laws degree (LLB) – from the same institution in 1979.

 Career

 Private practice and early judicial career

 In 1980, Wagner was called to the Quebec Bar, and began practice at the Montreal law firm Lavery, de Billy (formerly Lavery, O'Brien and Lavery, Johnston, Clark, Carrière, Mason & Associés).
 His practice centred on real estate, commercial litigation and professional liability insurance.

-He was appointed to the Quebec Superior Court for the district of Montreal on September 24, 2004.
+He was appointed to the Superior Court of Quebec for the district of Montreal on September 24, 2004.
 On February 3, 2011, he was elevated to the Court of Appeal of Quebec.

 Supreme Court of Canada

 On October 2, 2012, Prime Minister Stephen Harper nominated him to the Supreme Court of Canada to replace retiring Justice Marie Deschamps.
 His appointment was confirmed on October 5, 2012.

 On December 3, 2012, a ceremony was held for Wagner's appointment in the Supreme Court of Canada courtroom.
-The event was attended by outgoing chief justice Beverley McLachlin, the federal minister of justice and attorney general, Rob Nicholson and the Quebec deputy minister of justice, Nathalie G. Drouin.
+The event was attended by Chief Justice Beverley McLachlin, the federal minister of justice and attorney general, Rob Nicholson, and the Quebec deputy minister of justice, Nathalie G. Drouin.

 On December 12, 2017, Prime Minister Justin Trudeau appointed Wagner as Beverly McLachlin's successor as chief justice of Canada.

-Wagner has volunteered to judge law school moot competitions.
+In 2023, Wagner was criticized for his handling of the complaint against puisne judge Russell Brown, which led to the latter's resignation.
+Brown's lawyer cast doubt on Wagner's assertion that Brown had agreed to step aside from the Court during the investigation.

+In 2024, Wagner was criticized by lawyers for having a bust of himself exhibited inside the Supreme Court building.
+The court refused to disclose the identity of the person who paid for the bust, which raised concerns about the court's transparency.
+Some also said that it was improper for a sitting judge to have a bust of himself exhibited publicly.

+Wagner was also criticized for excessive foreign travel as chief justice, as well as overstepping the court's constitutional role.